spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 </plugin>
 ```

-Then add the referenced properties, under `properties` For this example, we will use:
+Then add the referenced properties under `properties` For this example, we use the following properties:

 ```xml
 <docker.org>springcloudtask</docker.org>
 <docker.version>${project.version}</docker.version>
 ```

+Now you can run the following commands to add the image to the `minikube` Docker registry:

 ```bash
 eval $(minikube docker-env)
 ./mvnw clean package jib:dockerBuild
 ```

-This will add the image to the `minikube` Docker registry.
-Verify its presence by finding `springcloudtask/billrun` in the list of images:
+Run the following command to verify its presence (by finding `springcloudtask/billrun` in the list of images):

 ```bash
 docker images
 ```

-##### Deploy the app
+##### Deploying the Application

 The simplest way to deploy a batch application is as a standalone [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
-Deploying batch apps as a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) or [CronJob](https://kubernetes.io/docs/tasks/job/) is considered best practice for production environments, but is beyond the scope of this guide.
+Deploying batch apps as a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) or [CronJob](https://kubernetes.io/docs/tasks/job/) is considered best practice for production environments but is beyond the scope of this guide.

-Save the following to `batch-app.yaml`
+Save the following content to `batch-app.yaml`:

 ```yaml
 apiVersion: v1